Miltonly/Streets/Marshall Crescent

 Schools and catchment

 Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it walkable for families on the crescent.
-Robert Baldwin and Sam Sherratt are each five minutes away, giving parents options within the Halton board.
-Catholic elementary students attend Our Lady of Fatima, a six-minute drive, while secondary students route to St. Francis Xavier Catholic Secondary School, also six minutes.
-The cluster of schools within a short radius is a practical advantage for families with children at different stages.
+Robert Baldwin and Sam Sherratt are also within five minutes, offering options within the Halton District School Board.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary, a six-minute drive; secondary students go to St. Francis Xavier Catholic Secondary, also six minutes away.
+The concentration of schools within a short radius suits families with children at different stages.

 Who this street suits